-Where would it make sense to have wall sconces in your home and how high off the floor do they need to be?
+Consider where would it may make sense to have wall sconces in your home and how high off the floor they should be.

 If you have or are thinking of getting an electric vehicle, consider adding an outlet with higher voltage to your garage.

 The beauty of doing a renovation is that you are able to customize these elements for you and your family.
 Take the time now and ensure that these speciality electrical requirements are considered prior to the drywall going up.

 PLUMBING LOCATIONS AND FIXTURES

 Another element that has room for customization is your plumbing locations.
 If you are looking to have a rain style shower head, will it be mounted on a wall or the ceiling?
 Making the decision on what kinds of fixtures you want early on will help avoid costly changes that could delay your renovation.
 Some other considerations regarding plumbing fixtures are:

 Do you want your shower controls on the same wall as the shower head, or will it be easier to reach from another wall?

 What about separate controls for saving your favorite temperature when you turn on the water?

 Would you like a handheld shower on a slide bar in addition to a stationary shower head, and where would this be best located?